A free guide to start you on your mental health journey

-There are a number of different degrees and licenses that your therapist might have.
+There are a number of different degrees and licenses for mental health professionals.
 Here is a list of the most common therapy-related degrees and what they mean.

 If someone has a Ph.D. or a Psy.D. after their name, that indicates that they have completed a doctoral-level program in psychology.
 Clinicians with these degrees are are the only people who can legally call themselves “psychologists”.

-One of these degrees isn’t “better” or more difficult than the other; both programs focus on human psychology and issues such as depression and anxiety.
+One of these degrees isn’t “better” or more difficult than the other; both programs focus on human psychology, as well as on specific issues such as depression and anxiety.
 The main distinction is that, in general, Psy.D. psychologists focus more on clinical work during their doctorate, while Ph.D. psychologists focus more on research.
 When they practice, both tend can be referred to as "psychologists" or "clinical psychologists", regardless of degree.

 Traditionally, social work degrees focused more on social systems, case management, and environmental factors.
 Today, however, many social work training programs incorporate psychology and clinical work as well.

-Other masters-level degrees can include Licensed Mental Health Counselor (LMHC) and Licensed Marriage and Family Therapist (MFT).
+Other masters-level degrees can include Licensed Mental Health Counselor (LMHC), Licensed Professional Counselor (LPC), and Licensed Marriage and Family Therapist (MFT).
 An MFT degree focuses specifically on couples and family therapy.